DCC System Compatibility

 Controlling Turnouts and Routes

 The app can control any turnouts (and routes) that the interface can control.
 Turnouts and routes can be added to the JMRI turnout table or the MRCWi‑Fi module's accessory list (note: the MRCWi‑Fi module cannot control routes).
 Turnouts and routes can be found in WiThrottle by sliding the function buttons pane to the right.
-If there are no turnouts (or routes) in the list, the control screen is hidden in the app.
 When using JMRI, if they cannot be controlled from within JMRI, WiThrottle will not be able to control them either.

 Using JMRI, you can limit which turnouts appear.
 In JMRI, with the WiThrottle window active, go to WiThrottle Filter Controls.
 You can then pick which turnouts to display or hide.